 Each of these Seoul day trips offers something different and suited for everyone from adventure travelers to backpackers.

-My highlights include the skiing day trips from Seoul but each is worthy to be on your Korea bucket list!
+My highlights include the DMZ and the skiing day trips from Seoul.
+But each is worthy to be on your Korea bucket list!

 Have you done any of these Seoul day trips?
 Would you prefer to travel independently or with a tour group?
 Let me know in the comments section below!